 The Ingredients Needed

 Koreans swear that Asian pears with honey are a simple and effective home remedy to counter the aches and discomfort of coughs and sore throat.
-Many a Korean grandmother has used this for their children and grandchildren, only to have the next generation use the remedy to treat their kids.
+Many Korean grandmothers have used this for their children and grandchildren, only to have the next generation use the remedy to treat their kids.

 What Makes Asian Pears With Honey Stand out?